-We are currently designing and building major new systems in Sydney and Vancouver.
+We are currently designing and building major new systems in Vancouver, Ireland and New Hampshire.
 Typically, profit margins during the design and build phase of major projects are lower than during the operate-and-maintain phase.
 This has in the past caused, and may in the future cause, swings in profitability from period to period.
 In addition, cash flows are often negative during portions of the design-and-build phase, until major milestones are reached and cash payments are received.
-This was the case in 2014, for our Chicago and Vancouver contracts as we experienced negative cash flows from these two major projects.
+This was the case in 2014, for our Chicago and Vancouver contracts as we experienced negative cash flows from these two major projects, however, in 2015 cash flows from our North American operations were positive.
 Each of these projects includes a ten-year operate and maintain period and we expect cash flows from these projects to be positive in future years.

 Cash payment terms offered by our mass transit customers in a competitive environment are sometimes not favorable to us.
 The customers' budget constraints often result in less funding available for the build of a new system, with more funds becoming available when the system becomes operational.
 This, coupled with the inherent risks in managing large infrastructure projects, can yield negative cash flows and lower and less predictable profit margins on contracts during the design and build phase.
 Conversely, during the operate-and-maintain phase, revenues and costs are typically more predictable and profit margins tend to be higher.
-In 2014 we did not experience this typical result in gross margins as we achieved higher gross margins on product sales than on service sales.
-This was due to strong product sales in the UK and improved product sales margins in Australia; while we experienced higher costs in providing the first year of services on a transportation contract in Chicago than are expected in future years.

-Gross profit margins from services sales in CTS were 24% and 37% for fiscal years 2014 and 2013, respectively, and gross profit margin from product sales was 28% and 15% in 2014 and 2013, respectively.
-Generally, the trend toward more services revenues has helped to generate higher profit margins from the segment in recent years that in the past; however in 2014 service gross margins were lower than product gross margins mostly due to the increased costs of the first year of providing services on the Chicago contract.
+Gross profit margins from services sales in CTS were 32% and 24% for fiscal years 2015 and 2014, respectively, and gross profit margin from product sales was 25% and 28% in 2015 and 2014, respectively.
+Generally, the trend toward more services revenues has helped to generate higher profit margins from the segment in recent years than in the past; however in 2014 service gross margins were lower than product gross margins mostly due to the increased costs of the first year of providing services on the Chicago contract.
+In 2015 the service gross margin returned to a more typical level as the start-up phase of the Chicago contract was completed.
 The mix of product and services sales can produce fluctuations in margin from period-to-period; however, we expect the trend of increasing services sales to continue in the next several years.

-Most of our sales in CTS for fiscal year 2014 were from fixed-price contracts.
+Most of our sales in CTS for fiscal year 2015 were from fixed-price contracts.
 However, some of our service contracts provide for variable payments, in addition to the fixed payments, based on meeting certain service level requirements and, in some cases, based on system usage.
 Service level requirements are generally contingent upon factors that are under our control, while system usage payments are contingent upon factors that are generally not under our control, other than basic system availability.
 Development and system integration contracts in CTS are usually accounted for on a percentage-of-completion basis using the cost-to-cost method to measure progress toward completion, which requires us to estimate our costs to complete these contracts on a regular basis.
 Our actual results can vary significantly from these estimates and changes in estimates can result in significant swings in revenues and profitability from period to period.
 Generally, we are at risk for increases in our costs, unless an increase results from customer-requested changes.
 At times, there can be disagreement with a customer over who is responsible for increases in costs.
 In these situations we must use judgment to determine if it is probable that we will recover our costs and any profit margin.